IAA Webinar: 'We are still in the process of evolution to ‘always on’ marketing models’: LinkedIn’s Nishant Rao

 Sheran Mehra, head-marketing, Mahindra Holidays: Everybody is talking about big data.
 How much of it is that you are leveraging it in India?

 Yes, it has become one of the big buzz words and everyone wants to do something about it.
 I was at some seminar where Oracle said that almost 68 per cent of companies had some sort of data warehousing, but only 8 per cent of them actually used it.
 So, that gives you the sense of disconnect.
 This is something that we take very seriously at LinkedIn because of the volume of data that we see on a very regular basis.

 We definitely have the technology set up where we are moving away from complete relational databases to having unstructured information using technologies.
 We have also used those insights to mine or pull it back into our product process.
 I will give you a couple of examples.
 Our iPad application, when it was originally launched, it was kind of a simple mirror of the website.
 Over a period of time, we realised that people were using the iPad differently.
-There was a spike from in the morning, where it seemed as people were planning for their day, and again in the evening for catching up what they missed out.
+There was a spike from 7 to 9 am in the morning, where it seemed as people were planning for their day, and again in the evening for catching up what they missed out.
 When we got that insight, we quickly integrated a calendar with the app for those people who were planning their day in the morning, and members could actually look at what meetings they had, who they are meeting, get their personal profiles, see what conversations they have been having recently.

 Sheran Mehra, head-marketing, Mahindra Holidays: Which clients are using this effectively?
 Barring banking, is there any other sector which is using this effectively?

 There are many examples of clients using big data effectively.
 GE, for example, use our partner ads, sponsored messages, etc. They were using a lot of insights on what is going on in their groups – like which content topics are being interacted withmore.
 And then they use that in real time to make changes to their content strategies including status messages that they share with followers.